Warning notification:Warning

 Nitrates

 Nitrates are used to temporarily widen your blood vessels.
 Doctors sometimes refer to nitrates as vasodilators.
-They're available in a variety of forms, including tablets, sprays and skin patches.
+They're available in a variety of forms, including:

-Nitrates work by relaxing your blood vessels, letting more blood pass through them.
-This lowers your blood pressure and relieves any heart pain you have.
+Nitrates relax your blood vessels, so more blood can pass through them.
+This lowers your blood pressure and relieves any chest pain you have.

-Nitrates can have some mild side effects, including:
+Nitrates can have some mild side effects, including headaches, dizziness and flushed skin.

 Angiotensin-converting enzyme (ACE) inhibitors